microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 ### Create an SSH key pair

-To access AKS nodes, you connect using an SSH key pair (public and private), which you generate using the ssh-keygen command.
-By default, these files are created in the ~/.ssh directory.
-Running the ssh-keygen command will overwrite any SSH key pair with the same name already existing in the given location.
+To access AKS nodes, you need to connect using an SSH key pair (public and private), which you generate using the ssh-keygen command.
 Before selecting the Deploy to Azure button, please ensure that a resource group and a SSH key for Azure has been created.
-You can create both by running the commands shown below in the Azure CLI or by using the Azure Portal.
+You can create an SSH key by running the command shown below in the Azure CLI or by using the Azure Portal.

 ```
 az sshkey create --name "ta4hclusterKey" --resource-group "<RESOURCE_GROUP_NAME>"